This document describes configuration steps on the Cisco Email Security Appliance (ESA) to allow simulated phishing platforms campaigns successfully.

 Add the sending host(s) or IP(s) of the simulated phishing platform to this Sender Group.
 If the simulated phishing platform has a large range of IPs, you can add partial hostnames instead or IP ranges if applicable.

-Order the Sender Group above your "BLACKLIST" Sender Group to ensure it's being matched statically rather than SBRS.
+Order the Sender Group above your "BLOCKLIST" Sender Group to ensure it's being matched statically rather than SBRS.

 Submit these changes, and commit.